Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 The larvae are yellow-brown and feed on various plants, such as oaks, elms, willows, and maples.

 In Alabama, they can be found in most areas throughout the state.
-They are also types of moths in Alabama considered a pest due to their ability to defoliate trees.
+They are also types of moths in Alabama that are considered pests due to their ability to defoliate trees.

 12. Black-Waved Flannel Moth